amogh-assertai/kitting_station_v2/docs/PROJECT_OVERVIEW.md

 - Full alert-type logic for unexpected/wrong-part detections (only the visual red pop-up exists so far — no differentiation between Validation Error and Wrong Part Error yet)
-- Per-kit timing (both camera panels still show the whole activity's elapsed time, not a per-kit reset)
+- A UI to browse a completed kit's retained detection/timing history (the data is fully recorded — per-kit start/first-detection/validated timestamps, plus every individual detection event's own timestamp — no viewer exists yet)
-- A UI to browse a completed kit's retained detection history (the data is recorded, no viewer exists yet)
+- Validation-image detail storage (`/api/validate-kit` accepts an image but currently discards it after saving to disk — a reserved `validation` key exists in the schema for a future build to populate)
 - History section — placeholder, needs MongoDB
 - No authentication/authorization layer